Time After Time: Does The Years Of Service Clock Start Ticking Anew When Your Employer Comes Under New Ownership?

 The court recognized that the employment contract signed by the employee and the employer provided for only the amount of notice mandated by the ESA, leaving the employee unable to enjoy a lengthier period of notice as established in common law.
 However, in recognizing that the employee had worked for the employer for more than eight years, he was awarded eight weeks of notice, the maximum allowed under the ESA.

-At Lex Arbesman Legal, we represent both employers and employees in employment law matters.
+At NULaw, we represent both employers and employees in employment law matters.
 We can help employees draft clear contracts with the aim of avoiding litigation in the future, and policies that reflect employment law standards.
 We can also help employees and employers understand their rights and responsibilities in matters relating to employment law.
 Call us at 416-481-5604 or find us online to schedule a consultation today.